edduval373/aisentinel/ScreenStandards.md

 ### Page Header Layout - NO BLUE BANNERS ALLOWED
-**CRITICAL: All admin pages must use clean header layout without colored banners**
+**CRITICAL: All admin pages must use clean header layout without colored banners** **NEW REQUIREMENT: Title must be positioned next to logo in header, not in separate colored banner**

 ```css
 /* Main container */